computas/qeye-dk-pubsub-demo/README.md

 ![VM Output](docs/run_output.png)

-And after a few seconds, when restarting the Instance Groups page in the console we should see scaling happenning.
+And after a few seconds, when refreshing the Instance Groups page in the console we should see scaling happenning.

 ![Scaling](docs/console_mig.png)